-There seems to be a lot of theories on how the gray wolf (Canis lupus) morphed into the domestic dog (canis lupus familiaris).
-Interestingly, historical data shows that one of the earliest evidence of dogs dates back 14,000 years ago.
+There seem to be a lot of theories on how the gray wolf (Canis lupus) morphed into the domestic dog (canis lupus familiaris).
+Interestingly, historical data shows that one of the earliest pieces of evidence of dogs dates back 14,000 years ago.
 A mandible found in a Paleolithic grave in Germany attests that dogs existed back then.

-Canis lupus lupus is suspected to have played a prominent role in the genome of the many arctic, Spitz-type dogs, whereas, canis lupus arabus, may have contributed to the development of more modern European breeds according to Steven.
-Lindsey's Handbook of Dog Behavior and Training.
+Canis lupus lupus is suspected to have played a prominent role in the genome of the many arctic, Spitz-type dogs, whereas, Canis lupus arabus, may have contributed to the development of more modern European breeds according to Steven Lindsey's Handbook of Dog Behavior and Training.

 Obviously, the process didn't happen overnight.
 Different theories abound on how wolf and man first met and developed the first stepping stones leading to the strong partnership between dog and human.
 Following are some theories of how it may have all started.

 Theory 1: Wolves as Hunting Partners

 One theory has it that as hunters, humans attracted wolves which lagged behind attracted by the wounded animals the humans caught.
-As time went by, the wolves may have played a prominent role when the bow and arrow first was invented.
+As time went by, the wolves may have played a prominent role when the bow and arrow first were invented.
 The hunters likely hit the animals with the bow and the wolves' chore was to track them down and subdue them until the hunters took over.